Americanist/compileband/readme.txt

 For more information, somewhere to upload your characters and screenshots, and discuss the game, try 4chan.org/vg/catalog/, and search for /rlg/

-If you're compiling the game yourself, read compiling.txt and good luck.
+If you're compiling the game yourself, read compiling.txt and then run ./src/angband

 Enjoy!